 The Department of Politics & International Relations has been recognised for its commitment to high quality research in the 2014 Research Excellence Framework (REF).
 The periodic assessment exercise, the biggest in the world, is intended to review the quality of academic research being carried out in UK universities.

 “In less than 10 years the department has become a solid presence in the discipline.
-Our researchers have produced some wonderful books and scientific articles pushing new frontiers in knowledge about politics and international relations.
-We fully expect our young researchers to blossom in the coming few years and make a major impact on politics and international relations.
-PIR submitted its entire research staff to the REF2014 and we are delighted to see that excellence across the department has been indicated in our REF2014 result. ”
+We are now entering into a period of accelerated growth as we look forward to a further expansion in size and to the roll-out of new research centres based on the expansion of existing, and the development of new, clusters of research excellence within the Department.
+As our young researchers continue to produce work of internationally recognized quality in the coming years we expect that they will have a significant impact on politics and international relations.
+PIR submitted its entire research staff to the REF2014 and we are delighted to see that excellence across the department has been indicated in our REF2014 result.”

 The REF also confirmed that Royal Holloway as a whole sits within the top 25% of universities in the UK for research which is rated ‘world-leading’ or ‘internationally excellent.’